 PEP is a course of medication after a potential exposure to HIV, designed to reduce the risk of HIV infection.
 It is the same meds that are used to treat HIV.
-The course lasts 28 days and may be able to prevent you becoming infected with HIV if you start taking it within 72 hours from the time of exposure; eg: a condom break or bareback sex.
+The course lasts 28 days and may be able to prevent you from becoming infected with HIV if you start taking it within 72 hours from the time of exposure; eg: a condom break or bareback sex.

-If you think you may need PEP don’t spend the next 72 hours wondering, or searching the Internet for the right advice as the right advice is go to a sexual health clinic now.
+If you think you may need PEP don’t spend the next 72 hours wondering, or searching the Internet for the right advice as the right advice is to go to a sexual health clinic now.
 The sooner you start treatment the more likely its success.

 You can also obtain PEP at accident and emergency departments (A&E) at some hospitals—especially important at weekends because most sexual health clinics are closed.